samanthamoss87/Project-1/README.md

  ## Photo and Video
  - [Link to istock photo](https://www.istockphoto.com/)
-    - I purchased the images from this site, i downloaded numberous preview images and placed them into my site until i found the perfect pictures and videos that told the story i needed them to tell.
+    - I purchased the images from this site, i downloaded numerous preview images and placed them into my site until i found the best pictures and videos to convey the subject matter message.
 ## Icons
  - [Link to icons8](https://icons8.com/)
         - This is where i downloaded my Favicon Icon